-Discussion Key points

-- Communities extract forest produces both for income and for households use such as wild foods, fodder, fuel - NTFP are collected by women vendors, households and SHG for earning an income including wild vegetables and fruits.
-All villages have women self-help groups with income generation activities and internal loan practices - Farmers also grow cash crops such as ginger, cardamom and coffee and sell in bulk to buyers even outside the state. - Livestock as a source of food and to earn some income - Lack of storage, transport of produce and market linkage for both perishable and non-perishable products that are available in the villages.
-Roads are better, need for direct transport of produce from village to the nearest market - Communities are directly or indirectly dependent on forest produce for fuel wood, timber and food both for household use and earn income - Hunting is banned in most villages, few are regulated with restrictions during breeding season.
+Project response to stake-holder concerns Discussion Key points /suggestions - Communities extract forest produces both for - Landscape planning is likely to ensure income and for households use such as wild improved conservation and availability of foods, fodder, fuel forest resources - NTFP are collected by women vendors, - Women's collectives supported by ELEMENT households and SHG for earning an income for value chain improvement is likely to raise including wild vegetables and fruits.
+All villages incomes have women self-help groups with income generation activities and internal loan practices - Farmers also grow cash crops such as ginger, cardamom and coffee and sell in bulk to buyers even outside the state. - Livestock as a source of food and to earn some - Value chain support for select commodities is - Lack of storage, transport of produce and market likely to create a more favourableeco-system linkage for both perishable and non-perishable and bring markets closer to community products that are available in the villages.
+Roads - Project support is likely to restore degraded are better, need for direct transport of produce from village to the nearest market landscape and ensure improved-equitable access and benefits - Communities are directly indirectly or - Project will not infringe on traditional dependent on forest produce for fuel wood, timber and food both for household use and practices and all interventions will need to earn income have a buy-in of the community at large - Hunting is banned in most villages; few are regulated with restrictions during breeding season.
 Bush meat is considered a delicacy among communities and thus prized.
 Some households even sell bush meat.

-Project response to stake-holder concerns /suggestions
+IV.
+Stakeholder Category: Entrepreneurial Skill and Training Institutions- IDAN, MSME, Entrepreneurs, NGOs Discussion Points Project response to stake-holder concerns